Kefuri/CV/README.md

 **Freelance Software Development** (November '18 - May '19)
 *Junior Developer*
 - Learning the ropes of asynchronous Python as a part-time developer for a Discord bot used in a 10,000+ user community.
-See my Kiara repo for my commit history.
-[Hyperlink Here]
-I learned to take a brief and create a tool that was fitting to what the team needed and deliver it in a suitable timeframe.
+See [Kiara, A Discord Bot](https://github.com/Nekorooni/Kiara), for more on the code.
+I learned to take a brief and create a tool that was fitting to what the moderation team needed and get it to them in a suitable timeframe.

-**Work Experience - Software Development at Echo Pharmacy** (Summer '18)
+**Echo Pharmacy** (Summer '18)
+*Work-Experience in Software Development*
 - Experienced my first taste of real-world software development by shadowing devs and giving thoughts in weekly stand-ups.
-Got to see how developers on a team work together to accomplish goals first-hand.
-Witnessed the deployment of a major tool for the Ops team and how the process was handled.
+I was taught about GitHub team workflow, and witnessed the deployment of a major refactor in the Operation tech tools.
+This is a big reason as to why I'm here today!

 **Ryman Stationery** (August '17 - September '18 Part Time)
 *Sales Assistant*